Kids: confrontations, consternation, complications, confusion and confabulation.

 I was suddenly feeling nervous again.
 When I get nervous, I get defensive, or simply retreat entirely into myself.
 Now, I felt defensive, but curious, too.
 “Like what?
 How do I do that?”

 “That’s good, Logan.
 You asked for examples, but you didn’t deny it.
 Well, let’s see.
 This morning, before school, everyone was out on the lawn, groups of kids chatting away.
 You were with Sandy and Vanessa and Jake walked up and joined you.
 You sort of turned, just a little bit when he joined, and when he was saying something to Sandy, you turned away a little more.
 You slumped your shoulders, making yourself smaller.
 And suddenly, unnoticeably, you weren’t part of that group any longer.
-Then you reached for your backpack, looked into it, and scowled like you were missing something, and without saying a word, shuffled away from those three guys.
+Then you reached for your backpack, looked into it, and scowled like you were missing something, and without saying a word, shuffled away.
 But after doing that, you didn’t look in the backpack again, you didn’t look mad that you’d forgotten something, you didn’t go to your locker—it was obvious to me the looking into it had been a ploy so you could leave.

 “I’ve seen this sort of thing many times.
 You can be in a group of two kids, sometimes even three.
-When he gets any larger than that, you find a way to leave.
+When it gets any larger than that, you find a way to leave.
 But there’s more to it than that.
 You’re much more comfortable talking to girls than boys.
-I’ve seen you walk away when it’s only one girl you’re with Jake walks up.
+I’ve seen you walk away when it’s only one girl you’re with and Jake walks up.
 You seem really awkward around Jake.”

 Now I was more than a little nervous; I was worried.
 But he wasn’t done.
 “I’ve seen that, and I’ve wondered.
 But mostly I’ve wondered if you’re putting on that act for the same reason I am.
 I’ve been hiding that I find boys much more attractive than girls since fourth grade.
 I wondered if maybe you’ve been the same way.
 And as for what you said, your being nothing?
 Logan, you’re one of the smartest boys here, and one of the most attractive.
 Really.
 You don’t dress like it.
 You don’t do your hair to be attractive.
 Your posture isn’t as upright as it could be.
 You sell yourself short in so many ways.
 But I think you’re spectacular.
 And that’s why I wanted us to be friends.
 I want to be myself around someone, not the clown everyone sees me as, and I hoped, still hope, that maybe you can be that person.
 No pretenses.
 Just the real us.”